From Savings to Homeownership: A Step-by-Step Guide to Buying Your First Home

 Who Can Open an FHSA?

 Now, let's talk about eligibility.
 Who can open an FHSA?
-To qualify, you must be a resident and a first-time homebuyer.
+To qualify, you must be a resident, at least 18 years old, and a first-time homebuyer.
 It's like getting an exclusive invitation to the homeownership club.

 How Much Can You Contribute to an FHSA?